abavistwellness.com

 Pale lavender-blue blooms measuring 6 inches, beautifully contrasting with its dark green glossy leaves in an upright growth pattern, captivates us with its distinctive blue flowers optimal conditions involve providing full sunlight, ample water, and regular fertilization to ensure its flourishing beauty.

-14.President features large, double, deep red blooms.
+Features large, double, deep red blooms.

 President hibiscus